Trump announces new actions against China over Hong Kong, coronavirus

 Continue Reading Below

 The president said the U.S. will crack down on Chinese companies listed on American exchanges.
+He directed the Presidential Working Group on Financial Markets to examine the practices of those businesses.

 “Investing firms should not be subjecting their clients to the hidden and undue risks associated with financing Chinese companies that do not play by the same rules,” Trump said.
 “Americans are entitled to fairness and transparency.”

-The U.S. is also revising its travel advisory for Hong Kong, warning that Americans could be spied on by the Chinese government, Trump said.
+The U.S. is also revising its travel advisory for Hong Kong, warning that Americans could be spied on or arrested by the Chinese government, Trump said.
 And Chinese and Hong Kong city officials could face direct U.S. sanctions for “smothering” Hong Kong’s freedom.

+Hong Kong has been an autonomous Chinese territory since 1997 when the U.K. returned its former colony via a treaty.
+The city was to remain an autonomous city for 50 years governed differently than mainland China under a “one country, two systems” deal, per that treaty.

+The U.S. and other countries granted favorable treatment to Hong Kong as a result, helping it grow into a major financial hub.
+Hong Kong was the U.S.'s 10th largest goods export market in 2018.
+There were 1,300 American companies with business operations in Hong Kong, with $82.5 billion in U.S. foreign direct investment.
+American-Hong Kong trade was estimated at $66.9 billion that year, according to the U.S. Trade Representative’s Office.

 Trump also announced the U.S. is “terminating” its relationship with the World Health Organization, blaming it on a disparity in funding paid by the U.S. and China, as well as the spread of the coronavirus.